 Today in history, greetings, and social banter here.
 (More)

-Alaric II issued the Breviary of Alaric, a compilation of Roman law, today (506).
-Also, Otto I was crowned the first Holy Roman Emperor in almost 40 years (962), Pedro de Mendoza founded Buenos Aires, Argentina (1536), New Amsterdam, now New York City, was incorporated (1653), the Treaty of Guadalupe Hidalgo ended the Mexican-American War, on the same day the first Chinese immigrants arrived in San Francisco (1848), Major League Baseball’s National League was formed (1876), Groundhog Day began in Punxsutawney, Pennsylvania (1887), New York City’s Grand Central Terminal opened (1913), James Joyce’s Ulysses was published (1922), dog sleds reached Nome, Alaska with diphtheria serum, inspiring the Iditarod (1925), the U.S. Export-Import Bank was incorporated (1934), Leonarde Keeler tested the first polygraph machine (1935), Pakistan’s Iskander Mirza laid the foundation stone for the Guddu Barrage (1957), the Ramsar Convention for the preservation of wetlands was signed (1971), the Groundhog Day Gale swept into the northeastern U.S. and southeastern Canada (1976), the Philippines enacted their new constitution (1987), the last Soviet units left Afghanistan (1989), and South African President F.W. de Klerk legalized the African National Congress and promised to release Nelson Mandela, who had been imprisoned for 27 years (1990).
-And Roger Federer became the Association of Tennis Professionals’ #1-ranked male singles’ player, a ranking he would hold until August 2008, for a record 237 weeks (2004).
+Visigoth king Alaric II issued the collection of Roman law known as the Breviarium Alaricianum or Breviary of Alaric today (506).
+Also, Pope John XII crowned Holy Roman Emperor Otto I, beloved of palindromists as I Otto I (962), Pedro de Mendoza founded Buenos Aires, Argentina (1536), the city of New Amsterdam, now New York City, was incorporated (1653), Alexander Selkirk was rescued four years after his shipwreck on a desert island, inspiring Daniel Dafoe’s Robinson Crusoe (1709), the Treaty of Guadalupe Hidalgo ended the Mexican-American War, on the same day the first Chinese immigrants arrived in San Francisco (1848), Major League Baseball’s National League was founded (1876), the first Groundhog Day was observed in Punxsutawney, Pennsylvania (1887), snow began to fall as the white-clad body of Victoria, Britain’s longest-reigning monarch, was buried (1901), New York City’s Grand Central Terminal opened (1913), James Joyce’s Ulysses was published (1922), dog sleds reached Nome, Alaska with diphtheria serum, inspiring the Iditarod (1925), the Export-Import Bank of the U.S. was incorporated (1934), Leonarde Keeler tested the first polygraph machine (1935), Pakistani President Iskander Mirza laid the foundation stone of the Guddu Barrage (1957), the Groundhog Day Gale struck the northeastern U.S. and southeastern Canada (1976), the first reports of the FBI’s ABSCAM investigation surfaced (1980), the Syrian Army began the 27-day siege of Hama that would kill at least 10,000 and as many as 40,000 civilians (1982), the new Constitution of the Philippines was enacted in the wake of the People Power Revolution (1987), “Auntie” Anne Beiler and her husband Jonas founded her famous pretzel chain in Lancaster, Pennsylvania (1988), the last Soviet armored column left Kabul in the withdrawal from Afghanistan (1989), South African President F.W. de Klerk lifted the ban on the African National Congress and pledged to release Nelson Mandela from prison (1990), and Roger Federer became the #1-ranked player in men’s singles tennis, a position he would hold for a record 237 weeks (2004).
+And intense rains set off the 11-day flood that would kill 54 people in and around Jakarta, Indonesia (2007).

 Good morning! ::hugggggs::